Yair-Zadok/Confidential-PDF-Generator/README.md

 # Confidential-PDF-Generator
-This PDF tool removes selectable text from PDF files
+This PDF tool makes text unselectable to stop tampering

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------